SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 # Introduction

-**Embedded systems** are specialized computer systems designed to perform specific tasks within a larger system.
-Unlike general-purpose computers, they are often smaller, less powerful, and have limited resources.
+**Embedded systems** are specialized computer systems **designed to perform specific tasks** within a larger system.
+Unlike general-purpose computers, they are often **smaller**, **less powerful**, and have **limited resources**.
 Embedded systems can be found in a wide range of devices, from smartphones and appliances to cars and industrial machinery.

 **Key Characteristics of Embedded Systems:**
 - **Specialized Tasks:** Embedded systems are designed to perform specific tasks, such as controlling a motor, processing sensor data, or managing communication.